The elephant village (also known as elephant camp) is one of popular tourist destinations in Laung Prabang featuring numerous pachyderms.

 It offers many outdoor activities for both young and old alike.
-There are experiences for everyone ranging from elephant feeding, riding, bathing and elephant training.
-Trekking and kayaking is also available.
+There are activities for everyone ranging from elephant feeding, elephant bathing, elephant village tour (exploring elephant hospital, elephant museum and learning how to make dung paper), jungle trekking and visiting waterfall are also available.

 If you are not into interacting with the elephants, you can take in fresh green landscape surrounded by unique panorama views and peaceful nature.
 You can also explore the elephant hospital, watch the elephants bathe and work in the tranquil riverside setting (you can also swim in the river if you want).
 You can take a boat trip to nearby Tad Sae waterfall.
 Its clear water is very relaxing to look at (not sure if you are allowed to swim there though).